Azure-Samples/postgres-sa-byoac/docs/workshop/docs/01-Introduction/02-App-Architecture.md

           1. Generate and save vector embeddings of document chunks using Azure OpenAI's `text-embedding-ada-002` model.

-          2. Create extractive summaries of SOWs using the Azure AI Language service.
+          2. Create abstractive summaries of SOWs using the Azure AI Language service.

-    7. Document data is then sent through an AI-driven data validation process on the API that uses Azure OpenAI to analyze the data extracted by Document Intelligence, ensuring it conforms to expected standards and is accurate based on related data already in the system.
+    7. Document data is then sent through an AI-driven data validation process on the API that uses Azure OpenAI in Azure AI Foundry to analyze the data extracted by Document Intelligence, ensuring it conforms to expected standards and is accurate based on related data already in the system.

            1. Azure OpenAI's GPT-4o language model reviews all document data, employing natural language understanding to validate and cross-check information and ensure high data integrity.